 Giving Councils bring fresh ideas, unique concerns and perspectives, and new energy to philanthropic leadership and advocacy.
 The councils provide a basic infrastructure that enables women to

 Giving Councils break barriers, within the Foundation and for the women and girls they represent.
-They also break ground: according to the Women’s Funding Network, the Foundation’s Giving Councils are the very first such
+They also break ground: according to the Women’s Funding Network, the Foundation’s Giving Councils are the very first of such groups of diverse community members raising funds and investing back in their community at any women's fund in the United States.

 ABOUT THE COUNCILS